SpaceDandyBoi/3D-Rendering-SDL2/README.md

-this project uses sdl2 to create 3d rendering please download the required libraries to use it
+this project uses sdl2 to create 3d renders please download the required libraries to use it